SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 *Almost.*

 Rarity tried again, this time succeeding.
-"Tag, you're it!" she said before she heel turned, running the other way.
+"Tag, you're it!" she said before she heel-turned, running the other way.

 Rarity ran as fast as she could, doing her best to evade Pinkie.

-*Gotta lose her.*
+*I've got to lose her.*

-Rarity did a u-turn around a tree, trying to catch Pinkie off guard.
-This however, failed as Pinkie poked her.
+Rarity did an U-turn around a tree, trying to catch Pinkie off guard.
+This, however, failed as Pinkie poked her.

 "Tag!"
 Pinkie said before turning and running off.